Need some easy outdoor elderly activities ideas?

-If you're an activities director -- These outdoor elderly activities range from easy ones that can even be done with nursing home residents, to more difficult.
+If you’re an activities director — As you know, our elders have a great range of interests, mobility and abilities.
+These outdoor elderly activities range from easy ones that can even be done with nursing home residents, to more challenging.
 Some can be done solo and some in groups.
+See how you can modify them to fit your needs.

 Outdoor craft shows or flea markets – Just about anyone can enjoy these outdoor elderly activities.
 There are several possibilities here.
 You may just want to take your loved one on an outing to enjoy the show and perhaps buy something special.
 Vendors are very eager to share their expertise, so it can also be a valuable learning experience.
 The senior may also discover a new hobby that could be of interest, and in which to become involved.
 And you can also load up on inexpensive items to use with your senior activity ideas and projects.